-All criminal activity and/or emergencies, including sexual assault, should be reported to the Site Coordinator.
-All crimes reported to the Site Coordinator will be kept confidential to the extent of the law.
-The Site Coordinator will notify the proper authorities promptly, as necessary.
+All criminal activity and/or emergencies, including sexual assault, should be reported to your Immediate Supervisor or to the Executive Director of Compliance.
+All crimes reported will be kept confidential to the extent of the law.
+The Supervisor will notify the proper authorities promptly, as necessary.
 Report all emergencies involving a crime in process, a medical emergency, and/or fire to 911 immediately.
-After calling 911, contact the Site Coordinator or other school official.
+After calling 911, contact the Executive Director of Compliance or other school official.
 Reporting crimes or other public safety incidents in a timely manner help protect others.
-The Site Coordinator or Public Safety Officer on campus is responsible for keeping a log of any criminal/emergency activity.
+The Executive Director of Compliance or Public Safety Officer is responsible for keeping a log of any criminal/emergency activity.
 The Asst Director of Compliance - Federal prepares the Campus Safety and Security Report annually.
 In the event an incident or emergency occurs on campus that may affect the safety and security of students, staff, and faculty, the institution will issue timely warnings.
-Timely warnings will be issued after review by the Site Coordinator and/or his/her designee.
+Timely warnings will be issued after review by the Executive Director of Compliance or Director of Facility Services and/or his/her designee.
 These timely warnings can be issued through various means such as e-mail, postings on Facebook, and/or flyers on campus and described in more detail below.